AikidoSec/firewall-dotnet/.github/DEBUGGING.md

 This guide outlines how to collect crash reports and memory dumps for .NET applications—including .NET Framework, .NET Core, and .NET 5+—on both Windows and Linux.

-If you suspect that Zen is causing critical issues such as crashes or deadlocks, sharing these diagnostic files with us can significantly help in identifying and resolving the problem.
+In the rare event that Zen is causing critical issues such as crashes or deadlocks, sharing these diagnostic files with us can significantly help in identifying and resolving the problem.

 ---